 Less Competition with Mobile Homes

 Most real estate investors look down on mobile homes as an asset class.
-Unfortunately, there’s always been a negative stigma attached to mobile homes.
-(Think the movie 8 Mile.)
+Unfortunately, there’s always been a negative stigma attached to a manufactured home park, or any affordable housing.
+(Think the movie 8 Mile trailer park.)

 But mobile homes are no different.
 Just like single-family homes, there are different types of neighborhoods when it comes to mobile homes.
 There are low-end, middle-of-the-road, and high-end mobile home parks.
 Each community attracts a certain type of clientele.